Skip to content

 Context

-Specific coupling problems:
+Specific coupling problems (pre-v1):

-• QueueManager.__post_init__ hardcodes self.queries = queries.Queries(self.connection).
+• QueueManager.__post_init__ hardcoded self.queries = queries.Queries(self.connection).

-• SchedulerManager.__post_init__ does the same.
+• SchedulerManager.__post_init__ did the same.

 The Driver protocol in db.py and TracingProtocol in tracing.py already demonstrate that protocol-based boundaries work well in this codebase.
 This document extends that pattern to the rest of the system.